ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 Important note: crafting a story is different from lying.
 Don't say things that aren't true.
 Don't try to embellish what happened.
-Do think about where you're going to start, what you want to convey, and how: what do you want the listener to take away from your answer to their question?
+Do think about where you're going to start, what you want to convey, and how: what do you want the listener to take away from your answer to these question?

 # 3. Interviewing tips and tricks